Nuisance Wildlife Control License

 - Migratory birds (i.e. woodpecker, raptor, etc.).
 The homeowner requesting removal must acquire a federal migratory bird permit (Leaves DEC website) from U.S. Fish and Wildlife Services.

-- Certain wildlife species, including: white-tailed deer, black bear, beaver, otter, mink, muskrat, fisher, marten, bobcat, wild turkey, water snake, snapping turtle.
+- Certain wildlife species, including: white-tailed deer, black bear, beaver, otter, mink, muskrat, fisher, marten, bobcat, wild turkey, all native snakes and all native turtles.
 Requires special depredation permit from a regional DEC wildlife office.

 How to Apply